sakshi-swati/responsive-website-layout-demo/README.md

 # responsive-website-layout-demo
-created a responsive layout of website
+created a responsive layout of website with the help of boostrap flexbox and css-grid.